Your right to complain

 You will then be informed in writing to whom any problem with service should be addressed.

-The person dealing with your complaint will inform the Complaints Partner, that a complaint has been made for our complaints file and so that she can monitor progress of the complaint.
+The person dealing with your complaint will inform the Complaints Partner, that a complaint has been made for our complaints file and so that they can monitor progress of the complaint.

 What will happen next?